 Delivering the dishes of roti and washing the glasses of chai,

-Yelling at the two babies of the older sisters.
+Yelling at the two babies of her older sisters.

 She might learn about the world hearing the customers’ talk over their shoulders.

 How long had she had bare feet?
 The toes pressed out from sandals looked like tree stumps.

 My returning back to my country has nothing to do with Nandini.

 She only smiled brightly twinkling her eyes at my small gift.

 I wished she would meet a good man not wanting a dowry,

-And become a nice mom of children like her elder sister,
+And become a nice mother, like her elder sister,

 All together with her brothers and sisters and strong and diligent mother,

 Dissolving the tragic memory of her father’s suicide.

-Nandini smiled though I told her to close her mouth and though I didn’t let her say cheese to make her smile.
+Nandini smiled though I told her to close her mouth, though I didn’t let her say cheese to make her smile.